An electrocardiogram (ECG) can detect the extra beats and identify the pattern and source.

-Depending on the frequency and timing of your premature ventricular contractions, different types of ECG testing options are available.
+Depending on the frequency and timing of your PVCs, different types of ECG testing options are available.

-If you experience infrequent premature ventricular contractions, they may not be detected during the brief time a standard ECG is being done.
+If you have infrequent PVCs, they may not be detected during the brief time a standard ECG is being done.
 In such cases, you may need to use a portable monitoring device for 24 hours or more to capture any abnormal rhythms.
 Common types of portable ECGs include:

-In some cases, if you have underlying heart disease that could lead to more serious rhythm problems, you may need to make efforts to avoid triggers or perhaps take medications.
+In some cases, if you have heart disease that could lead to more-serious rhythm problems, you might need the following:

 - Lifestyle changes.
 Eliminating common PVC triggers — such as caffeine or tobacco — can decrease the frequency and severity of your symptoms.